Alireza867599/smartcontracts/README.md

 # smartcontracts
-this is some mini  smart contract project with solidity in remix IDE
+there  are some mini smartcontract project with solidity in remix IDE